bp4mc2/bp4mc2-graphql/shacl2graphql-schema.md

 .
 ```

-As with Object Types, the name of the scalar type is infered from the localname, or from an explicitly specified graphql:name statement.
+As with Object Types, the name of the scalar type is inferred from the localname, or from an explicitly specified `graphql:name` statement.

 ### Enumeration types